puppetlabs/puppet-docs/source/facter/3.0/custom_facts.markdown

 output from those commands using standard ruby code.
 The Facter API gives you a few ways to execute shell commands:

-  * if all you want to do is run the command and use the output, verbatim, as your fact's value, you can pass the command into `setcode` directly.
+* If all you want to do is run the command and use the output, verbatim, as your fact's value, you can pass the command into `setcode` directly.
 For example: `setcode 'uname --hardware-platform'`
-  * if your fact is any more complicated than that, you can call `Facter::Core::Execution.exec('uname --hardware-platform')` from within the `setcode do`...`end` block.
+* If your fact is more complicated than that, you can call `Facter::Core::Execution.exec('uname --hardware-platform')` from within the `setcode do`...`end` block.
 As always, whatever the `setcode` statement returns will be used as the fact's value.
-  * in any case, remember that your shell command is also a ruby string, so you'll need to escape special characters if you want to pass them through.
+* In any case, remember that your shell command is also a ruby string, so you'll need to escape special characters if you want to pass them through.

 It's important to note that *not everything that works in the terminal will work in a fact*.
 You can use the pipe (`|`) and similar operators just as you normally would, but Bash-specific syntax like `if` statements will not work.
 The best way to handle this limitation is to write your conditional logic in ruby.